-DOE issued a pre-publication notice of intent to establish a working group to negotiate potential energy conservation standards for commercial package air conditioners (CAUC) and commercial warm air furnaces (CWAF).
-(March 24, 2015).
-Nominations are due 14 days after publication in the Federal Register.
-Please submit nominations to firstname.lastname@example.org.
+DOE has published a notice of intent to establish a working group to negotiate potential energy conservation standards for commercial package air conditioners (CAUC) and commercial warm air furnaces (CWAF).
+80 FR 17363 (April 1, 2015).
+Nominations are due April 15, 2015.
+Please submit nominations to email@example.com.

 DOE has published Federal Register notice of proposed rulemaking and announcement of public meeting regarding energy conservation standards for certain commercial and industrial equipment including small commercial air conditioners and heat pumps and water-source heat pumps (80 FR 1172 January 8, 2015).
 For more information please see the rulemaking page.